profCodey/practice/README.md

 # practice

-Tis is a new version
+THis is a new version

-hELLO GUYS
+Hello Guys